National Newspaper Publishers Association: History

 "In 2000, the NNPA launched NNPA Media Services — a print and web advertising placement and press release distribution service."

-Since 2014, Dr. Benjamin Chavis has been the president and CEO of the organization.
+In 2014, Dr. Benjamin Chavis became the president and CEO of the organization.

 Black Press USA

 In 2001, NNPA created an electronic news service, Black Press USA, which enables newspapers to provide real-time news and information to its national constituency.
 In 2003, Larry Muhammad reported for NeimanReports that Black Press USA "is a project of the Black Press Institute and handled by XIGroup, a Web development firm co-owned by Joy Bramble, publisher of The Baltimore Times, an NNPA member publication."

+In 2019, Bill Cosby shared his support for Black Press USA and the black press in general.

 Membership

+As of 2017, it said there were over 200 black newspapers in the country, saying that it was the largest resource available specifically for those papers.

-In 2023, the NNPA is composed of more than 160 African American newspapers in the United States and the Virgin Islands with a combined readership that exceeds 15 million people.
+As of 2023, the NNPA had listed a membership of more than 160 African American newspapers in the United States and the Virgin Islands on its website.